Heapsort

 2 0 5 9

-The result is a situation in which the lower part of the tree is sorted, you just need to drop 4 to the correct position, repeat the algorithm, but do not take into account the already sorted numbers, namely 9:
+We have a situation where the bottom of the tree is sorted, we just need to drop 4 to the correct position, we repeat the algorithm, but we do not take into account the already sorted numbers, namely 9:

 ⠀⠀4